Cryogenic geometric anti-spring vibration isolation system: Theory of geometric anti-spring systems

 Conventional mass-spring systems consist of a spring, fixed to some base at one end, and to a freely hanging mass on the other.
 The experiment will be on the mass, the source of the vibrations will be the base, and the goal is to reduce vertical vibrations of the mass above a certain frequency.

-The system is characterized by the spring constant $k$ as well as the suspended mass $M$ and spring mass $m$.
-The spring has an unloaded length $L_0$ and we define the loaded spring length $L$ as $L=L_0+Mg$, where $g$ is the gravitational acceleration.
+The system is characterized by the spring constant $k$ as well as the suspended mass $M$ and spring mass $m\ll M$.
+The spring has a loaded length $l$.
 We further include viscous damping, described by $\gamma$, and structural damping of the spring, described by the loss angle $\phi$.
-We restrict motion to the vertical $y$-axis and define $y_0(t)$ and $y(t)$ as the respective positions of the base and mass w.r.t. some arbitrary origin.
+We restrict motion to the vertical $y$-axis and define $y_0(t)$ and $y(t)$ as the respective vertical coordinates of the base and mass w.r.t. some inertial frame.

 The equation of motion of such a mass-spring system is